skipmcgee/cs-361/README.md

 + add your medeo blue token to a .env file using the variable name "meteo_blue_token"

 ### useage instructions
-- run each file in a teminal as a microservice
+- run each file in a terminal as a microservice
 - defaults should work for all servers
 - like: `python3 ui.py`